kailash-manasarovar/statement/docs/timeline/2022/september.md

 - The teacher is Concha Ballester.
 - I have known Concha for years, since 2014.
-- I sold her a guitar before I left Dénia in 2016, and she used to come to the international choir from time to time.
+- I sold her a guitar before I left Dénia in 2016, and she used to come to the Orfeo de Dénia choir with Klara Sarkadi from time to time.
 - Elvira and Lucía are both in the choir class.

-!!! warning "Lucía bullies Concha"
+!!! warning "Students bullying teachers at the request of other teachers"
     - Throughout the year, Lucía bullies Concha in choir class; sarcastic comments, dirty looks to the rest of the class, etc.
     - It's very embarrassing and I notice some of the other students are really angry and bored with this.
     - It's obvious Domingo is instructing Lucía to bully Concha.
 Why is anyone's guess.
-    - Is it because she acts as the go to person for any abuses by teachers as she will reveal to me when I reach out to her in July?
+    - Is it because Concha is the go-to person for any students experiencing sexual or grooming abuses from teachers, as she will reveal to me when I reach out to her in July 2023?

 ### Chamber music

 - This class is where I accompany a soloist.
-- I have been designated a trumpet student: Pablo Sesé Savall, a 14 year old boy.
+- I have been designated a trumpet student: Pablo, a 14 year old boy.
 - There is no teacher assigned to this class in September.
+- There will be no teacher assigned to this class until the end of November.
+This is extremely unusual as the Generalitat has an over abundance of music teachers available at all times.

 ## Domingo's little group

-- Occasionally, I see Domingo around.
+- Occasionally, I see Domingo around the conservatory and sometimes in the town.
 - He's always with his little group of youngsters, Elvira and Lucía, and Samuel, a man in his 20s.
-- It's cliquey and extremely weird.
-I'm concerned for the safety of Domingo's female students.
+- It's cliquey, at best, but extremely weird.
+- I remain concerned for the safety of Domingo's female students.